nekocho/DevOps/ServerlessCICD.md

 sudo yum install git
 ```

-9. Run the pipeline
+9. Build pipeline
 10. If any failures, click on the number of the build and go to console logs, towards the bottom, there will be error messages
 11. If git is installed correctly and package.json has correct dependencies, first two should pass
 12. If HTML fails, this is to do with either whitespaces or incorrect HTML
 13. Deployment will fail as AWS credentials have not been added:
     - In AWS, go to IAM and create a new User Group
+    - Add your own user and other members in a group OR create a new user
     - Add permissions to the group directly by going to Permissions > Add Permissions > Create Inline policy
-    - Copy and paste the User group policy here: https://github.com/makersacademy/serverless-cicd/blob/main/03_set_up_pipeline.md#resources
+    - Click on JSON and copy and paste the User group policy here: https://github.com/makersacademy/serverless-cicd/blob/main/03_set_up_pipeline.md#resources
-    - After, add or create a user to add to the group
+    - After, create or add a user to the group
     - Open the user account and go to Security Credentials > Access Keys > Create access key > Other > Next
     - Copy Access key and Secret Access key
     - On Jenkins: Dashboard > Manage Jenkins > Plugins > Available Plugins > Install AWS Credentials